differentpla-net/differentpla-net.github.io/_posts/2025/2025-12-28-crafting-interpreters-rust-grammar-statements.md

 ---

 It's time to move on to Chapter 8: ["Statements and State"](https://craftinginterpreters.com/statements-and-state.html) from the book.
-To do this, we'll implement parsing (and executing) statements.
+To do this, we'll implement parsing (and executing) some simple statements.

 The book gives us this: